OSWEGO — Larry D. Dalton, 82, of Oswego passed away at 10:28 p.m. Saturday, Feb. 6, 2021, at his home.

 He was born on Nov.
 12, 1938, to Lloyd and Doris (Cox) Dalton in Chanute.
 He grew up and attended school in Chanute, graduating from Chanute High School in 1956.

 In earlier years, Larry was a member of the Presbyterian Church.
-He was a member of the American Legion Chanute Post.
-The Veterans of Foreign Wars was a big part of Larry’s life.
-He was a lifetime member of the Chanute VFW, was commander of the 3rd District in Kansas and served on the VFW state convention committee for 15 years.
+He was a member of the Chanute post of the American Legion.
+The VFW was a big part of Larry’s life.
+He was a lifetime member of the Chanute VFW, was commander of the Third District in Kansas and served on the VFW state convention committee for 15 years.
 Larry was also involved in his local community, serving on the Oswego Housing Committee for 18 years.
 A favorite community activity of Larry’s was supporting local youth ball teams.
 He didn’t have a favorite player or sport, but loved watching all youth have fun, learn and compete.
 His greatest joy in life came from spending time with his family, especially his grandchildren.
 He also enjoyed fishing.

 He married Sharon Gibson.
 She preceded him in death in December 1986.
-On April 3, 1987, Larry and Clara Jean “Jeanne” Silvis were united in marriage.
+On April 3, 1987, Larry married Clara Jean “Jeanne” Silvis.
 She survives of the home.

 Other survivors include two sons, Todd Dalton of Chanute and Michael Dalton of Oswego; three daughters, Angela Noland of Miami, Oklahoma, Melissa Madison of Joplin and Tina Dalton of Pittsburg; two stepsons, Kenneth Bittner of Oswego and Keith Storm of Carl Junction, Missouri; two stepdaughters, Debora Nading and Theresa Farris, both of Oswego; 11 grandchildren; 23 great-grandchildren; and a brother, Adrian Dalton of Dodge City.